maiisthebest/flower-shop/docs/getting-started.md

 In the realm of web development, testing is not just a good practice that is typically overlooked - **_it's an essential requirement_**.
 It ensures the reliability and stability of your applications and helps you catch issues early in the development process.

 I've chosen to spotlight React Testing Library because of its widespread popularity and its unique approach to testing, which places a strong emphasis on **writing tests from the user's perspective**.
-Having worked on various React projects in the past few years, I've often found a lack of concise and straightforward guides for using React Testing Library that can be easily digested in a short amount of time.
-That's why I created the Flower Shop app and wrote this article.
+Having worked on various React projects in the past few years as a Developer Consultant, I've often found a lack of concise and straightforward guides for using React Testing Library that can be easly digested in a short amount of time.
+That's why I created the Flower Shop App and wrote this article 💕

-In this guide, I have organised the content in four sections:
+In this guide, I have organised the content in three sections:

 - Section 1: Introduction to React Testing Library
 - Section 2: Getting started with React Testing Library